 First of all, welcome to Kannunvalajat, new exchange, visiting or degree student!
 As you might have noticed, student associations are present everywhere in the student culture in Finland.
 Participating in an association’s events is a great part of one’s time as a student.
 It’s a way to get to know your study colleagues, have that fluffy feeling of belonging somewhere and just have plain good ol’ fun.

-As a student in the Faculty of Social Sciences, you’re automatically considered our member.
+As a student in the Faculty of Social Sciences, you’re automatically considered one of us.
 Therefore, you are warmly welcome to all the activities organized by us.
-No membership fees, no strings attached.
-Yay!
+If you wish, you can also join as our official member here.
+No membership fees, yay!
+Joining is completely voluntary.

 Besides acting for students’ behalf in a more bureaucratic manner, Kannunvalajat organizes events where to do that social thing!
 As a foreign student, you’re welcome to come along – we’re very Finnish, so partaking is the best way to get to know some great native people and experience our student culture during your stay in Finland.